Hadlima Coupon & Prices

 Is NiceRx a Hadlima coupon provider?

-NiceRx is a service provider that helps eligible individuals access the Hadlima patient assistance program.
+NiceRx is a service provider that helps eligible individuals access patient assistance programs.
 We do not offer trial offers or free Hadlima samples.
-When obtaining your medication through NiceRx, you will only pay $49 a month per medication.
-This will likely save you more money than if you were to use Hadlima coupons, discount cards, or Hadlima copay cards.

 How much does Hadlima cost without insurance?